-Pennsylvania is one of the nation’s most populous states, as millions of people make their homes here.
-But for couples in the Keystone State who are considering divorce, they may be wondering how long it will take to complete the process.
-The idea of a quick divorce is often sought out by many couples in order to get the rest of their lives in gear.
-Like so many other activities, the length of the divorce will depend on many factors.
+Pennsylvania is one of the nation’s most populous states, with millions calling it home.
+But couples in the Keystone State who are considering divorce may also be wondering how long it will take to complete the process.
+Understandably, many couples seek a quick divorce.
+This helps them get the rest of their lives in gear faster.
+Like so many other activities, the length of the divorce in Pennsylvania depends on many factors.

 There are four different types of divorce in Pennsylvania.
 Couples should understand these terms and how they apply to their own plans.

-Another kind of divorce is what is known as a no-fault divorce.
-This type of divorce is common in other parts of the United States.
+- Another type of divorce is a no-fault divorce, which is common in other parts of the United States.
 Under this type of divorce, one party files after waiting the prescribed period of time.

-A fault divorce is allowed on one of six separate grounds: adultery, bigamy, cruel and barbarous treatment, desertion, incarceration, and indignity.
+- A couple can get a fault divorce on one of six separate grounds: adultery, bigamy, cruel and barbarous treatment, desertion, incarceration, and indignity.
 This is a complicated form of divorce that can take time to work out as there’s a separate court hearing.
 One party can appeal the verdict, adding even more time to the resolution of the overall process.

-The divorce following institutionalization is one form of divorce open to people when a spouse is hospitalized for mental illness.
+- A divorce following institutionalization is open to people with a spouse who is currently hospitalized for mental illness.
 This can also take longer than other types of divorces in Pennsylvania.
-The person who is filing it must wait at least eighteen months after the initial hospitalization.
+The person filing it must wait at least eighteen months after the initial hospitalization.

-Anyone who is planning to get a divorce in the state should be aware of the kind of divorce they want before they begin, as well as the kind of timeline that is generally followed after it starts.
+Anyone planning to get a divorce in the state should be aware of the kind of divorce they want before they begin.
+This will give them an idea of the timeline that is generally followed after it starts.
 Understanding the process can make it much easier and far less stressful for all involved.

 Waiting periods are a common structure for any divorce.
-All divorcing couples should know that a divorce will involve a period of time lasting at least several months before it becomes final.
+A divorce will involve a period of time lasting at least several months before it becomes final.

 All divorces in Pennsylvania follow certain procedures.
 The party must first file a divorce complaint.
 They need to gather records that pertain to aspects of the divorce plan, such as the marriage certificate, the birth certificates of their children, and a list of assets.
 After this is in place, it’s time for a hearing to assist any plans for negotiation.
-This is when people typically talk about issues related to the divorce, such as the need for child support payments and other plans to divvy up their accumulated assets.
-Once this process is completed, the parties can expect to see a resolution of the entire process.
+This is when people typically talk about issues related to divorce, such as child support payments, child custody, and division of their accumulated assets.
+Once you complete this process, all parties can expect to see a resolution of the entire process.

 All of these steps can add time to the final step.
 Each party may have specific needs, such as making sure they can remain in a house they’ve purchased, as well as retaining certain items of importance to them personally.
 There are some divorces where the parties have only been married a short while.
 In such cases, the timeline, especially when both agreed to it, is generally under six months from start to finish in Pennsylvania.
 This is generally what is known as an uncontested divorce.
 It’s a simple procedure that allows each party to move past the marriage in under six months from filing to the completion of divorce papers.